Pink Oyster Grow Block

 2 pages of detailed printed instructions are included with your grow block to guide you through every step of the process.
 You can read part of the instructions below which explains the basics and where to fruit your block.

-❖ Oyster mushrooms need light to grow properly and develop their colours.
-Ambient natural light is best but any household lights will work fine.
+❖ Oyster mushrooms need at least a little bit of light to grow properly.
+Ambient natural light or any household light such as LEDs are fine.
 Direct sunlight will dry the block out.

-❖ The best location is usually a bathroom used for showers since this keeps your block humid and can also make it easier to remember to spray 2-3 times per day.
+❖ The best location is usually a bathroom used for showers which helps to keep your block humid and makes it easier to remember to spray twice each day.
 A bathroom floor or vanity works great.

 ❖ While it is possible to fruit them outside in certain conditions such as a greenhouse, you will usually run into problems with fruit flies etc.